 Wyoming RN to BSN Programs

-The nursing workforce is experiencing unprecedented growth - how can nurses keep up with demand?
+The nursing workforce is experiencing unprecedented growth – how can nurses keep up with demand?
 The easiest way to do more and earn more is to upgrade your nursing academic credentials by returning to school.
-Wyoming makes it easy for nurses to pursue an RN to BSN option!
+Wyoming makes it easy for nurses to pursue an RN to BSN option.

 Often one of the most difficult parts of the application process is getting started.
-In order to help nurses achieve their education goals, we've created a list of the most common admissions requirements at universities throughout Wyoming.
-Nurses who is to enter an RN to BSN program will find familiar criteria by reading further:
+In order to help nurses achieve their education goals, we’ve created a list of the most common admissions requirements at universities throughout Wyoming.
+Nurses who are to enter an RN to BSN program will find familiar criteria by reading further:

 - Be granted acceptance to the university of your choice